svjson/heed/README.md

 ## Changelog

+### [v0.2.2] - (Next version)
+- Watch presentation for changes on disk and auto-reread content on change
+- Watch heed sources for changes and rebuild webapps/restart server on change
+- Fixed bogus shebangs in "bin" entrypoints.

 ### [v0.2.1] - 2025-06-23
 - Serve presentations directly from archives(zip and tarballs)
 - Bundling of all JavaScript sources for the slide viewer and speaker notes web applications.